Full disclosure: I’m obsessed with astaxanthin.

 All antioxidants are thought to be helpful and may reverse the bad effects of aging.
 But here’s what’s really interesting: antioxidants all not all created equal.
 Some are way more powerful and effective than others.

-And many commonly used antioxidants in expensive skin serums don’t come close to the power of astaxanthin.
+Many commonly used antioxidants in expensive skin serums don’t come close to the power of astaxanthin.

 Unlike other antioxidants, astaxanthin has no pro-oxidant activity.